Multipoint Okounkov bodies: Local Positivity

+where the inequality follows from Proposition \ref{prop:PerConSC} while the convergence is a consequence of the continuity of the restricted volume (see \cite{ELMNP09}, in particular Theorem $5.7.$ in \cite{ELMNP09}). \end{proof} To conclude the section we recall that for a line bundle $L$ and for an integer $s\in\mathbbm{Z}_{\geq 0}$, we say that $L$ \emph{generates the $s-$jets at $p_{1},\dots,p_{N}$} if the map

 is surjective where we have set $\mathfrak{m}_{p_{j}}$ for the maximal ideal in $\mathcal{O}_{X,p_{j}}$.
-And we report the following last characterization of the moving multipoint Seshadri constant: \begin{prop}[\cite{Ito13}, Lemma $3.10.$] Let $L$ be a big line bundle.
+We report an useful last characterization of the moving multipoint Seshadri constant. \begin{prop}[\cite{Ito13}, Lemma $3.10.$] Let $L$ be a big line bundle.
 Then